Reading Time: 17 minutes

 Nearby City: Bend, OR, Roseburg, OR, Klamath Falls, OR, Redmond, OR, Springfield, OR, Eugene, OR, Altamont, OR, and Lebanon, OR.

-Lake Billy Chinook : Jefferson County
+Lake Billy Chinook: Jefferson County

-Situated at the confluence of Deschutes, Crooked, and Metolius Rivers, Lake Billy Chinook is a popular reservoir.
-The lake lies within a canyon carved by three rivers more than 10 million years ago.
-Lake Billy Chinook is a perfect destination for boating, sailing, and water skiing.
+Situated at the confluence of the Deschutes, Crooked, and Metolius Rivers, Lake Billy Chinook is a popular reservoir.
+This famous lake of Oregon lies within a canyon carved by three rivers more than 10 million years ago.

-Activities can be performed: Fishing, Water Activities, Motor Boating, Swimming, Waterskiing, and Windsurfing.
+Activities: Fishing, Water Activities, Motor Boating, Swimming, Waterskiing, and Windsurfing.

 Google Map Link: https://goo.gl/maps/tW1PEvWPPP7mz6nf7